ayushkharwal/Shoea-online-shoe-store-Flutter/README.md

-# Shoea - Online Shoe Store Ecommerce App
+# Shoea - Online Shoe Store Ecommerce Flutter App

 ## Description
 Shoea is an elegant and efficient ecommerce app designed specifically for shoe enthusiasts.
-Seamlessly blending elegance with efficiency, Shoea offers users a seamless journey through its meticulously crafted features.
+It is build using flutter with node js, express js and mongo db as backend.
+It used hive for local storage database and http package to integrating api calls.

+## Features
+- **Secure Authentication**: Users can securely log in to their accounts using email and password authentication, with optional social login capabilities.
+- **Browsing and Shopping**: Users can effortlessly browse through an extensive catalog of shoes, adding desired items to their wishlist or cart with just a tap.
+- **Streamlined Checkout**: The app’s streamlined checkout process allows users to place orders conveniently, specifying delivery addresses and selecting preferred payment methods, including cash on delivery, UPI, or card payments.
+- **Comprehensive Order Management**: Shoea empowers users with comprehensive order management tools, allowing them to track ordered items and monitor their arrival status.
+- **Profile Customization**: The sleek profile page offers additional customization options, enabling users to manage their account settings and preferences with ease.
+- **Retailer Management**: For retailers, Shoea offers a separate admin panel application, providing comprehensive management capabilities for their ecommerce operations.
+- **Efficient Performance**: Built with efficiency in mind, Shoea utilizes Hive for local storage database, ensuring seamless performance even offline.
+- **Robust Connectivity**: The integration of APIs, backed by Node.js, Express.js, and MongoDB, ensures robust connectivity and scalability.

 ## Screenshots
 ![1_home_screen](https://github.com/ayushkharwal/Shoea-online-shoe-store-Flutter/assets/64960113/898616e2-1cb8-4592-bcff-5f7fd8b210a9)